chagaz/SamSpecCoEN/README.md

 To do this, we combine an existing network structure, given by a PPI network, with gene expression data.

-Edge weights reflect the sample's contribution to the population-wide correlation, its deviation from the control correlation, or whether this edge can be considered active or not.
+Edge weights reflect the sample's deviation from the control correlation, or the "activity" of the corresponding edge.

 Related work:
 LIONESS [Kuijjer et al., 2015]: For a given sample, an edge-weight is the contribution of this sample to the global correlation.